coltondifranco/Takeoff_Pygame/README.md

    * Navigate to the folder created from the zip
    * Double-click on the "VGW_Game" application to open the game
    ### IMPORTANT NOTE ABOUT MacOS SECURITY:
-   Since I am not a verified developer, macOS may block the application from opening and display a message like: ""VGW_Game” is damaged and can’t be opened.
+   Since I am not a verified developer, MacOS may block the application from opening and display a message like: ""VGW_Game” is damaged and can’t be opened.
 You should move it to the Trash".
 Do not move it to the trash.
 This is a standard security warning for apps from independent developers.
    #### Instead, follow these steps to safely open the app:
-   * Right-click on the game folder (most likely titled "Takeoff_Pygame")
+   * Right-click on the game folder from finder.
+This is most likely titled "Takeoff_Pygame", NOT the assets folder
-   * Select "New Terminal at Folder" to open the Mac terminal at the location of the game folder
+   * Select "New Terminal at Folder" from the bottom of that dropdown menu to open the Mac terminal at the location of the game folder
-   * In the Terminal window, type the following command and press enter. "xattr -cr ."
+   * In this Terminal window, type the following command and press enter "xattr -cr ."
+(MAKE SURE TO INCLUDE THE PERIOD IN THE QUOTES AS IT IS IMPORTANT)
      - This will bypass Mac's security restriction for that folder ONLY.
 This will only affect that game folders contents and will NOT affect anything outside of the folder
-   * Now, the restriction is removed and you should be able to double click on the application titled "VGW_Game" to play the game
+   * Now, the restriction is removed and you should be able to double click on the application titled "VGW_Game" in the folder to play the game

-## Through Python in Command line on All Devices:
+## Through Python in Command Line on ALL DEVICES:
 This game was not made on a Windows device, so there is no direct ".exe" application for Windows devices.
-To run the game on Windows, Mac, and Linux, you will need to have Python and Pygame installed and run the Python script through your system's command line.
+To run the game on Windows and Linux, you will need to have Python and Pygame installed and run the Python script through your system's command line.
+These steps will also work on Mac devices along with the previous Mac specific instructions.
 1. Download the Game Files
    * Navigate to my "Takeoff-Pygame" repository
    * Click the green "Code" button at the top of the page